 → Writing Prompt 1: A king has granted you the superpower of saving the earth.
 What three things will you do to help nature or animals survive?

-→ Writing Prompt 2: Think of a clean, sandy beach and then imagine it filled with trash.
-For example, food wrappers to water bottles that people did not throw away.
+→ Writing Prompt 2: Think of a clean, sandy beach and then imagine it filled with food wrappers, water bottles, and plastic bags that people did not throw away.
 How does the image of the dirty beach make you feel?
 What can you do to convince your friends of the importance of not littering?

 → Writing Prompt 3: If one of your classmates litters outside on the playground, it probably doesn’t seem like a big deal.
 But what if none of you threw away your trash?
 How long would it take for you not to be able to play on your playground?

-→ Writing Prompt 4: Write a story about something that has been recycled, like a can, newspaper, or plastic bag, and its adventures along the way.
+→ Writing Prompt 4: Write a story about a recycled item, like a can, a water bottle or a plastic bag, and tell about its adventures along the way.

 → Writing Prompt 5: Studies show that very few people recycle.
 Consequently, the earth is being overrun with trash.
 Why should we recycle and how would you convince your family to do it?

 For Older Grades

-→ Writing Prompt 6: Honey bees not only make honey; they also pollinate about 80% of all the fruits and vegetables that we eat.
-Everything from apples to zucchini is available to us because of the hard work of the honey bee.
-And yet, it looks as if they may be headed for extinction.
+→ Writing Prompt 9: Honey bees not only make honey; they also pollinate about 80% of all the fruits and vegetables that we eat.
+Therefore, everything from apples to zucchini is available to us because of the hard work of the honey bee.
+And yet, they may be headed for extinction.
 Why do you think this is happening?
 Could it be the result of the toxic chemicals we use?
 Some have suggested that a possible reason is all of the cell phones and radio frequencies have caused electromagnetic interference.
-Therefore, write an essay on what you believe might be the cause, and what you think we can do to keep the honey bees from becoming extinct.
+Write an essay on what you believe might be the cause, and what you think we can do to keep the honey bees from becoming extinct.

-→ Writing Prompt 7: Our world produces hundred of millions of plastic bags, which are intended to only be used once.
+→ Writing Prompt 10: Our world produces hundred of millions of plastic bags, which are intended to be reused, but are often used only once.
 Should they be banned?
-However, if they are banned, what would people use to line their trashcans, throw out dirty diapers, or take wet towels home from the beach?
+If they are banned, what would people use to line their trashcans, throw out dirty diapers, or take wet towels home from the beach?

-→ Writing Prompt 9: Pick an animal that is facing possible extinction and write a story where you are the animal.
+→ Writing Prompt 13: Pick an animal that is facing possible extinction due to environmental conditions and write a story where you are the animal.
 Write about your typical day and explain the types of things you do each day to survive.

 Writing Prompts on the Environment

-→ Writing Prompt 19: “When the well’s dry, we know the worth of water.”
+→ Writing Prompt 25: “When the well’s dry, we know the worth of water.”
 Think about that Benjamin Franklin quote for a moment.
 Think about how often (brushing your teeth, taking a shower, flushing a toilet, cleaning your clothes, washing dishes, and cooking meals) and how easily we use water.
-For instance, open a tap, push a button, grab a water bottle, etc. Now imagine waking up to no water.
-How do you feel?
+We merely open a tap, push a button, grab a water bottle, etc. Now imagine waking up to no water.
 How would you cope?
 What would you do?

-→ Writing Prompt 21: Before Earth Day was created in 1970 it was legal for factories to spew toxic smoke into the air and dump toxins in nearby streams.
+→ Writing Prompt 27: Before Earth Day was created in 1970 it was legal for factories to spew toxic smoke into the air and dump toxins in nearby streams.
 Senator Nelson decided to do something about it, so he created Earth Day, which in turn created the Environmental Protection Agency, the Clean Water Act and the Clean Air Act.
-As a result, write an essay on how damaged our planet (and our health) would be today, if Senator Nelson had not pushed for a cleaner environment.
+Write an essay on how damaged our planet (and our health) would be today, if Senator Nelson had not pushed for a cleaner environment.

-→ Writing Prompt 22: On average, people waste a gallon of water each time they brush their teeth if they let the faucet run.
-For example, picture ten soda cans full of wasted water.
-Now envision 20 water-filled soda cans if you brush twice a day.
+→ Writing Prompt 29: On average, people waste a gallon of water each time they brush their teeth if they let the faucet run.
+Picture ten soda cans full of wasted water.
+That would be 20 water-filled soda cans if you brush twice a day.
 If you’re a family of five, that would be 100 cans of wasted water every single day.
-Therefore, do you think knowing these facts will make you more aware when you brush your teeth?
+Do you think knowing these facts will make you more aware when you brush your teeth?
 Why or why not?